apache/arrow/docs/source/format/CanonicalExtensions.rst

   Other[binary] type to return the column data.
 The Other type differentiates the column from actual binary columns.

+Of course, the intermediate system *could* implement a custom extension type for these example types.
+But there is no way in general that every type can be known in advance.
+In such cases, the Other type allows the system to explicitly note that it does not support some type or field, without silently losing data or sending irrelevant errors.
+It could also pretend to support the types by making up extension types on the fly.
+But this misleads downstream systems who cannot tell if the type is supported or not.

 Extension parameters:

 * Extension name: ``arrow.other``.

 * The storage type of this extension is any type.
-If there is no underlying data, the storage type should be NA.
+If there is no underlying data, the storage type should be Null.
 If there is data (because the system got bytes or some other data it does not know how to interpret), the storage type should preferably be binary or fixed-size binary, but may be any type.